AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/postgresql.md

 * **Remote Address:** The IP address or hostname of the server we will SSH into
 * **Username:** Our SSH login name (should be rjmetric)
-* **SSH Port:** SSH port on your server (22 by default)

-That's it!
-When you are finished, click the Save & Test button to complete the setup.
+* **SSH Port:** SSH port on your server (22 by default) That is it!
+When you are finished, click **Save & Test** to complete the setup.

 ### Related